No fear of the outage

-- DATABASES and their global tables (Dynamodb, Aurora) feature a selected scenario a/p or a/a that has a direct impact on your READs/WRITEs design:
+3. DATABASES and their global tables (DynamoDB, Aurora) feature a selected scenario a/p or a/a that has a direct impact on your READs/WRITEs design:

-- READs – common scenario is local read, which means that data is served from the closest region to the customer
+i.
+READs - common scenario is local read, hich means that data is served from the closest region to the customer

-- write local – similarly to READs, routes WRITEs to the closest region – good example are Dynamodb global tables
+2. write local - similarly to READs, routes WRITEs to the closest region - good example are DynamoDB global tables

 Good intentions are not enough – It’s all about the internal well-defined habits